 The person who will affix the product label receives the unlabeled, untaxpaid bottled wine, the COLA for the product label to be affixed, and the transfer in a bond record (27 CFR 24.309) which contains accurate and specific information which substantiates the label claims.
 Only the bottler of the wine may apply for a COLA.
 If the owner of unlabeled bottled wine wants to label the wine with a label other than that which accompanied the wine, the bottler must be contacted, and the bottler must work with the owner to obtain an approved product label which is fully substantiated by the label information record for that wine.

 Meet Contract Bottling Manufacturers at International Bulk Wine and Spirits Show in San Francisco on 23-24 July 2019.
-Get your Register Your Interest Here
+Get your Register Your Visitor Pass Here

 What if the bottler is unable to provide a COLA?

 If the bottler of the wine is unable to obtain label approval for the wine to be labeled, the wine may only be labeled if it is dumped to bulk and re-bottled.
 It may be re-bottled when an appropriate COLA is obtained by the bottler.
 The label may not contain any information which is not fully supported by the label information record for the wine.

 What is the responsibility of the person who removes the wine from the bond?